 Sigh!
 I breathed heavily once again and wiped the beads of sweat off my face.
-My bag-pack was getting heavier by the minute.
+My backpack was getting heavier by the minute.
 Lack of preparation for high altitude was evident.
 Oblivious to all the noise around me, I was lost battling my own thoughts on how I ended up here in the first place.

 It all started when I decided to go on my first Himalayan trek.
-Two months and a lot of researching later began the soul searching journey from Bangalore – Delhi – Haridwar – Rishikesh – Auli – Kuari Pass – Pangarchulla Peak.
+Two months and a lot of researching later began the soul-searching journey from Bangalore – Delhi – Haridwar – Rishikesh – Auli – Kuari Pass – Pangarchulla Peak.
 30 people from different parts of the country with different ethnicities and backgrounds gathered together to be part of the mystic Himalayas.

-Kuari pass is an above moderate trek when coupled with Pangarchulla peak.
-It offers breathtaking views of the highest peaks of the Garhwal region including Nanda Devi peak with the right amount of challenge for trekkers, making it a well rounded trail.
+Kuari pass trek is an above moderate one when coupled with Pangarchulla peak.
+It offers breathtaking views of the highest peaks of the Garhwal region including Nanda Devi peak with the right amount of challenge for trekkers, making it a well-rounded trail.
 The vista changes from green to snowy pristine white during Spring offering a treat to the eyes.

 Also called Lord Curzon Trail.

 Maximum Altitude Pangarchulla Peak summit(4700 m) , Kuari Pass(3650m)